 - Erratic behavior

-- Irritability or agitation
+- Irritability, anger, or agitation

-- Drop in grades
+- Sudden drop in grades

 - Skipping school or work

-- Changes in sleep or appetite
+- Drastic changes in sleep or appetite

-- Decrease in personal hygiene and grooming
+- Decrease interest in personal hygiene and basic grooming

 - Perceptual distortions involving space and time